lf834136223/image-processing-from-scratch/README.md

 # image processing from scratch

-All codes were wrote in python2.7
+All codes were wrote in python2.7 or c++

 moudles you may need:
+    python:
         numpy for matix calculation
         matplotlib for reading and showing images
-    cv2 for some image operations
+        opencv2 for some image operations
+    c++:
+        opencv2

+Have fun.